mikkelfo/CS473-Findr/README.md

 ### How do I use it?
 Navigate to https://expo.io/@mikkelfo/findr
+This project is optimized for Android usage, so Android is prefered.
+However, you can still launch it (with a few extra steps) on iOS.

 #### For Android users:
 Download the 'Expo' app (link provided in the url)